Digestion is a mysterious thing. Temperamental. Sensitive.

 This is old news if you’ve ever dealt with bloating, indigestion, heartburn, constipation, even brain fog or fatigue after consuming certain foods, due to the intimate interaction between your brain and your gut.

 Digestive issues not only disrupt your day, they can mess up your whole body.
 Your gastrointestinal tract and the bacteria therein affect your body’s nutrient absorption, vitamin production, hormone regulation, immune response, detoxification systems, skin health and overall mental wellness.

 Clearly, taking care of your gastrointestinal tract should be a top priority for optimal health and longevity.
 If you abuse or neglect your gut, a part of your body that is in some ways more exposed to external compounds than your skin, you’re setting yourself up for sub-par performance in all areas of life.

-If you want to spend less time on the toilet, if you want to be done with embarrassing and uncomfortable gas and bloating, if you want to get rid of cravings and mood issues that seem closely related to food, you’ll find answers to your questions here.
+So if you want to spend less time on the toilet, if you want to be done with embarrassing and uncomfortable gas and bloating, if you want to get rid of cravings and mood issues, and if you want clear and blemish-free skin, keep reading.

-There are three common things that fly under the radar, but that contribute to a lot of the gut problems you might be wrestling with.
-You’ll find out what they are here, and how to eliminate them.
-You’ll also discover one proven, game-changing tip that will dramatically improve your digestion and gut health.
+There are three common, but unsuspecting causes of digestive (and thus, overall health) problems.
+In this article, you'll find out what those gut-disruptors are and how to eliminate them.
+You’ll also discover one game-changing, free tip that will dramatically improve your digestion and gut health.